redibox/memset/README.md

 Cache:

 1. Since a single product is unlikely to be accessed frequently, and could be subject to regularly fluctuating prices changes/stock changes it would not make sense to store this in Memset.
-Instead Cache should be used for specific product control and the cached product data will need to be reset on price change within the application.
+Instead Cache should be used for specific product control with low cache times or the cached product data will need to be reset on price change within the application (`Cache.del()`).
 2. The amount of users in the application is subject to constant change, along with users data/settings/authentication.
-This would not make sense to store in Memset, and should be controlled individually at Cache level.
+This would not make sense to store in Memset, and should be controlled individually with custom Cache levels.